damianhakert/damianhakert.github.io/source/posts/2017-02-10-gitlab-issue-bash-march-2017.html.md

 [GitLab contributors](http://contributors.gitlab.com/contributors/),
 and we want everyone to be able to find issues to work on.

-Of course, the best contributors will be prized with awesome swag! 🙌
+Of course, some lucky contributors will be rewarded with awesome swag! 🙌

 <!-- more -->

-Our last Issue Bash helped us to close over 100 issues and lots of improvements to the categorization of existing issues were made.
+Our last Issue Bash helped us to close over 100 issues and make lots of improvements to the categorization of existing issues.
 {:.alert .alert-info .text-center}

-## When Is It Going to Happen?
+## When is it Going to Happen?

 We'll kick it off at 00:01 UTC on Saturday, **March 4th** and will keep it up until 23:59 UTC on Sunday, **March 5th**.